Debugging with Mbed Studio

 There are several options available to help you navigate your code more quickly.

-- Step Over: With this button, you can skip over functions or methods and go straight to the parts of code you are more interested in.
+- Step Over : Skip over functions or methods and go straight to the parts of code you are more interested in.

-- Step Into: This button advances the debugger into each function.
+- Step Into : Advance the debugger into each function.
 The debugger then breaks on the first statement that gets executed in the function.

-- Step Out: This button advances the debugger until the current function returns.
-Use this button if you want to advance the debugger all the way through the current function.
+- Step Out : Advances the debugger until the current function returns (in other words, advances all the way through the current function).